wahani/modules/README.md

 ## [1] 3
 ```

-Now this is getting really complicated, great.
-But this is not all we can do.
-We
+This is not all we can do. we can make the coupling stronger using `expose`.
-can further complect things using `expose`.
-This function will take everything
+This function will take everything in a module and expose it the environment
-in a module and pollute the environment from which it is called.
+from which it is called.

 ```r